 Despite this assessment, the condensate trap remains the choice of many architects and engineers as a means of condensate drainage control.
-This choice, unfortunately, deprives your clients of high performance buildings and any hope of reaching the level of truly “sustainable green buildings”.
+This choice, unfortunately, deprives your clients of high-performance buildings and any hope of reaching the level of truly “sustainable green buildings.”
 Some of the many trap failure modes identified by ASHRAE are illustrated in Figure 1.
-These failure modes, which occur frequently, allow condensate blowing and flooding as illustrated—causing property damage and air contamination.
-Since all the air in a building passes through the air conditioning unit at a rate of several times per hour, the circulated health threatening pathogens inevitably expose occupants to degraded indoor air quality, as indicated in Figure 2.
+These failure modes, which occur frequently, allow condensate blowing and flooding as presented—causing property damage and air contamination.
+Since all the air in a building passes through the air conditioning unit at a rate of several times per hour, the circulated health-threatening pathogens inevitably expose occupants to degraded indoor air quality, as indicated in Figure 2.

 Architects and engineers must reject the common practice of specifying p-traps for condensate drain systems and seek an effective and reliable alternative.
 The CostGard™ Condensate Drain Seal is such an alternative.
 Tens of thousands are performing successfully in locations throughout the United States, in all kinds of environments: hot and humid to cold and dry.
 Not one has failed to operate successfully.

-For guidance in preparing a more formal specification, go to: CSI Specification and Drawings.
-Please contact us with any questions regarding the CostGard™ Condensate Drain Seal and preparation of specifications.
+For guidance in preparing a more formal specification, go to CSI Specification and Drawings.
+Don't hesitate to contact us with any questions regarding the CostGard™ Condensate Drain Seal and preparation of specifications.

 "The condensate drain system shall incorporate the CostGard™ Condensate Drain Seal by Trent Technologies, Inc., Tyler, TX.
 Phone: (903) 509-4843."